 - 2009: PhD., sociology, Faculty of Social Sciences, Charles University, Prague

 Hana Hašková, a sociologist, is a senior researcher at the Institute of Sociology of the Academy of Sciences of the Czech Republic and teaches at Charles University.
-She is one of the co-founders and a member of the editorial board of the interdisciplinary peer-reviewed journal Gender, rovné příležitosti, výzkum, which contributes to the development of gender studies in Czech society.
+She is a member of the editorial board of the interdisciplinary peer-reviewed journal Gender and Research.
+In 2016-2020, she was a member of an advisory board of one of the leading journals in sociology - Sociology (Sage).
 She is a recipient of the Otto Wichterle Prize for young scientists (2010).
-She examines the gender aspects of and links between changes to intimate lives, families and the labour market and explores the relations between the policies, discourses and practices of care in a historical and international perspective.
+She examines the gender aspects of and links between changes to intimate lives, reproduction, families and the labour market and explores the relations between the policies, discourses and practices of care in a historical and international perspective.
 She applies mixed method research and combines qualitative and quantitative research approaches.
 She was awarded an RTN Fellowship at the University of Groningen (the Netherlands) and a NewDem Fellowship at the Central European University´s Institute for Advanced Study.
 She has also been a visiting researcher at the Rutgers University (USA), McGill University (Canada), London School of Economics and Political Science (United Kingdom), University of Tampere (Finland) and the Vienna Institute for Demography (Austria).
 She has coordinated research teams within two international EU projects on gendered citizenship (FEMCIT) and women´s civic and political participation (EGG), and has headed research projects on childbirth, childlessness and changes in the life course.
-She is the author, editor and co-editor of several books, such as Práce a péče (Work and Care, 2008, SLON), Women and Social Citizenship in Czech Society (2009, IS ASCR), Fenomén bezdětnosti (Phenomenon of Childlessness, 2009, SLON), Pracovní dráhy žen v České republice (Work Trajectories of Czech Women, 2011, SLON), The Development of Czech Childcare Policies (2012, SLON), Péče o nejmenší: boření mýtů (Childcare: Deconstructing Myths, 2012, SLON), and Vlastní cestou? Životní dráhy v pozdně moderní společnosti (One´s own way?
-Life courses in a late modern society, 2014, SLON).
+She is the author, editor and co-editor of several books and she publishes in international peer-reviewed journals regularly.

 Research projects coordinated since 2002